-Dutch divorce proceedings commence by filing a petition with the relevant family court in the Netherlands.
-Representation by a lawyer is mandatory in all divorce proceedings, whether the divorce is contested or not.
+In Holland, divorce proceedings start by filing a petition with the relevant family court.
+You are required to be represented by a lawyer in all divorce proceedings, whether the divorce is contested or not.
 The divorce can either be petitioned jointly by both spouses or unilaterally by one spouse.

 If the divorce is contested, then after written submissions from both parties a hearing will be held.
 Often the court will grant the divorce decree quickly, while adjourning other matters until a later hearing or further submissions from parties.

 The court order itself does not make the divorce official.
 To complete the divorce, the divorce decree must be registered in the Dutch civil marriage register.
 Registration must take place within nine months of the decree being granted or the decree becomes void.
 If you married abroad, registration in the foreign marriage register in The Hague finalises the divorce.

 If both parties do not mutually agree to register the divorce, then one party can unilaterally register the divorce after the appeal period of three months has lapsed, thereby completing the divorce.